rottaca/VPlotter2.0/README.md

 # VPlotter2.0
 A complete rework of my older VPlotter software.
 Now everything is written in Python 3 and running completely on a Raspberry Pi.
 The software may get a small web ui in the future.
+At the moment, everything (gcode generation and plotting) is controlled with commandline scripts.

 # Images

 ### Simulation of plotter with python package "matplotlib"

+The orange box shows the bounding box of the plotter machine.
+Only left and right border are important (motor mounting positions).
+The green red dot indicates the calibration origion.

 ![](/doc/img/mona_sim_full.PNG)

-Closer looks on one of the rendering algorithms
+Closer looks on one of the rendering algorithms.
+This algorithms draws lins in horizontal, vertical and both diagonal directions.
+The darker a pixel is the more of these 4 layers will be drawn at the pixel position.
+This results in darker shaded areas for darker pixels.
+Zooming in in the plotter

 ![](/doc/img/mona_sim_close_1.PNG)
 ![](/doc/img/mona_sim_close_2.PNG)